TheChocolateOre/furthest-items/README.md

 3. [Query Dependent](https://www.itu.dk/people/pagh/papers/approx-furthest-neighbor-SISAP15.pdf) (QueryDependent.java): It is approximate.

 ### Disclaimer
-This project has a experimental theme, I would not recommend using it in production.
+This project has an experimental theme, I would not recommend using it in production.

 ### Java version
 15+ (I'm pretty sure it can compile with a lower version too)